 He didn’t ring to ask me out.
 He wanted to apologise for lying the night we met.
 Shit!
 He felt genuinely bad about it.
 Shit!
 There was a girlfriend.
 Shit!
 Shit!
 Shit!
 He was sorry for not being honest with me.
 He said it was complicated, and he wished things were different.
 Shit!

 I knew it.
 It was all too perfect, I thought — Brendan repeated how sorry he was and how much he wished things were different.
 I believed him.
 I said he was forgiven and told him he had done nothing wrong — by me.
-His girlfriend might not appreciate that he had forgotten to mention her though.
-I thanked him for calling to let me know and said goodbye.
+His girlfriend might see things differently.
+It seems he forgot he had one.
+I thanked him for calling to straighten things out and said goodbye.
 Shit!
 Shit!
 Shit!

 “You were talking for ages,” she said.